What is Database Architecture?

 FAQs

-There are many different ways to architect a DBMS solution.
-Generally, the architecture would be one of the following:
+There are many different ways to architect a DBMS solution, as given below:

 - One-tier architecture (local database)